What is Process Mining?

 a) Delivery Lead Time: On Time In Full

-The most important key performance indicator of the lead time between order creation and delivery times.
+The most important key performance indicator is the lead time between order creation and delivery times.

-Distribution planners use it to manage their inventory, set the safety stock and plan new collections launches.
+Distribution planners use it to manage their inventory, set the safety stock and plan new collection launches.

 b) End-to-end delivery process